 In order to map fault traces at the seafloor and possibly image the surface rupture of these earthquakes, and to study their links with the large-scale intra-plate deformation in the Indian Ocean, we acquired over 900, 000 square kilometre of bathymetry and reflectivity data along with 3.5 kHz sub-bottom profiles in July 2016.
-In 2017, we plan to acquire a grid of 4500 km of seismic reflection profiles using a 6 km long streamer to image the oceanic crust and uppermost mantle.
+In 2017, we acquired a grid of 3700 km of seismic reflection profiles using a 4.5 km long streamer to image the oceanic crust and uppermost mantle.
 The new bathymetry data show the presence of long (> 450 km) active strike-slip faults (possibly marking a nascent plate boundary between India and Australia), extensive shear zones, and thrust faulting.
 The seismic reflection data would allow to image the depth extent of these faults, which combined with the 2016 IODP offshore Sumatra drilling results would allow to construct an evolutionary model of the intra-plate deformation in the Wharton Basin.

 Students with a background in geophysics and interested in earthquake and deformation processes are encouraged to apply.
 The Ph.D. student will receive training in the analysis and interpretation of bathymetry, reflectivity, 3.5 KHz sub-bottom profiler and seismic reflection data.
 He/she will be working in the Marine Geosciences team at IPGP and may also spend some time working with the active tectonics group at the Earth Observatory of Singapore.
-The student is expected to participate in the seagoing survey scheduled for September-October 2017 onboard R/V Marion Dufresne.
-Start date of the Ph.D. will be September 1, 2017.